chrisjohnson/vim-foldfunctions/README.md

 In supported files, overrides the default `foldmethod` with the included expr handling approach, which depends on **sane indentation** (functions start and end on the same indentation level).

+Please report cases in the issues tab but realize that I'm not going to bend the plugin over backward to support every edge case for every language.

 ![Screenshot](http://g.recordit.co/AKUiqTjJWO.gif)

 ## Supported FileTypes